yazhcodes/School_District_Analysis/Challenge/README.md

 **3. Impact on Thomas High School's relative performance**

    More good news for Thomas High School authorities!
-The school still is the *second best* in the District based on Passing Percentages just after Cabrera High school.
+The school is still the ***second best*** in the District based on Passing Percentages, just after Cabrera High school.

    **Before Clean Up:**